 Texas licenses Certified Professional Midwives through the Texas Department of Licensing and Regulation.
 Texas requires midwives to carry neonatal resuscitation certification and to have a written plan for emergency transfer.
 Midwives must provide clients with a risk screening and informed consent document.

 When hiring a midwife in Texas, always ask for their license number and verify it with the state licensing board.
 Ask what credentials they hold, how many births they have attended, and what their protocol is for hospital transfer.
-A licensed, experienced midwife will welcome these questions.

 How Much Does a Home Birth Cost in Texas?